 The CDC states that mold testing is not always required because, “no matter what type of mold is present, you need to remove it.
 The best thing you can do is to safely remove the mold and work to prevent future mold growth.”

 Although testing may not be required, a full home mold inspection by a professional remediation company will include a full assessment to not only look for visible mold but also take preventative measures to stop potential mold from growing.
 Remember that cleaning the mold will not completely stop the mold from coming back.
 Moisture control is the key to preventing mold from growing or spreading.

-Although it is unhealthy to live in a moldy environment, most common symptoms are allergy related such as stuffy nose, wheezing, red or itchy eyes or skin.
+Although it is unhealthy to live in a moldy environment, the most common symptoms are allergy-related such as a stuffy nose, wheezing, red or itchy eyes or skin.
 Please consult a health professional if you are experiencing health problems from mold exposure.

 With any real estate transaction, full disclosure is the main priority.
 If you are selling the house and mold is discovered during a home inspection, there will be contingencies set for mold removal by the buyer.
 If you are buying a house and mold is discovered during a home inspection, then be sure to set up contingencies for removal before proceeding any further.

 A professional mold remediation company may be needed depending on the severity of the issue.
 Mold remediation will consist of 2 basic steps:

 1. Mold Containment using a poly sheet to prevent cross-contamination.